ML4GW/aframe/pipeline/README.md

 must currently name a local image (a bare filename resolved against `$AFRAME_CONTAINER_ROOT`, or an absolute path) because the more modern Triton containers have not been added to CVMFS.
-We could instead have a shared cache directory to auto-pull from `ghcr.io/ml4gw/hermes`.
+We could instead have a shared cache directory to auto-pull from `nvcr.io/nvidia/tritonserver:<release>-py3`. (hermes' images on `ghcr.io/ml4gw/hermes` add only a label and stop at 24.12.)

 **Hyperparameter tuning currently has no Snakemake equivalent.** The law pipeline had a `TuneTask` that stood up a Ray cluster on Kubernetes via